-- Assess amendments to the FLUM based on consideration of recent policy updates such as the annexation policy and County LUTAC, and known or identified discrepancies between the FLUM and existing zoning. - Pursue identifying an approach to mapping and identifying constrained lands, including hillsides, flood and channel migration zones, riparian areas, and areas of poor drainage. - Conduct an equity analysis of the FLUM linked to the proposed audit as part of the comprehensive code reform project. - Consider conducting a fiscal Analysis for implications of the FLUM - Refine the Focus Inward concept in the context of regional growth, and in the context of neighborhood planning.
-Reevaluate in relation to more recent planning efforts by both the City and County, as well as the MPO. - Evaluate and Consider Updates/Changes to Land Use Designations - Consider simplifying what is prescribed in land use designations in relation to what is implemented through zoning-linked to the proposed audit as part of the comprehensive code reform project. - Consider incorporating flexibility into land use designations that allow commercial/neighborhood services in residential areas. - o Address concurrency issues in growth policy land use designations. - Create guidance on height in land use designations. - Update Land Use Recommendation section for new applicable zones and any clarification on use of the tables. - Clarify how issue plans and other specific plans should be synced up with the Growth Policy, inform how it is interpreted, and when they are appropriate to be used to supplement understanding of the Growth Policy. - Consider how emergent issues, such as equity or pandemic response, or existing issues that are heightened, such as housing and climate change, should be reflected in the Policy document, and also interface with the audit of community values and alignment between policy and regulations included in the upcoming comprehensive code reform project.
+- Pursue identifying an approach to mapping and identifying constrained lands, including hillsides, flood and channel migration zones, riparian areas, and areas of poor drainage, and the Wildland-Urban Interface (WUI). - Conduct an equity analysis of the FLUM linked to the proposed audit as part of the comprehensive code reform project. - o Consider conducting a fiscal Analysis for implications of the FLUM - Refine the Focus Inward concept in the context of regional growth, and in the context of neighborhood planning.
+Reevaluate in relation to more recent planning efforts by both the City and County, as well as the MPO. - Reexamine mapped overlays for efficacy and implementation, especially the Urban Agricultural Overlay and prescribed Node Development. - o Address how Historic Districts interface with proscribed land use designations. - Reevaluate land use designations for connections between density recommendations and transportation infrastructure, especially areas with high frequency bus routes and close proximity to trails. - Evaluate and Consider Updates/Changes to Land Use Designations - Consider simplifying and/or clarifying what is prescribed in land use designations in relation to what is implemented through zoning-linked to the proposed audit as part of the comprehensive code reform project. - Consider incorporating flexibility into land use designations that allow commercial/neighborhood services in residential areas. - Address concurrency issues in growth policy land use designations. - Create guidance on height in land use designations. - Update Land Use Recommendation section for new applicable zones and any clarification on use of the tables. - Create clear linkages between how land use designations achieve stated policy goals. - Clarify how issue plans and other specific plans should be synced up with the Growth Policy and inform how it is interpreted. - Consider how emergent issues, such as equity or pandemic response, or existing issues that are heightened, such as housing, homelessness and poverty, and climate change, should be reflected in the Policy document, and also interface with the upcoming comprehensive code reform project.